ollieloney95/MRFImageSegmentation/README.md

-Note I wrote this code a fairly long time ago in a dissertation that was heavy on maths and light on coding,  it is certainly not very efficient or well written.
+Note I wrote this code a fairly long time ago in a dissertation that was heavy on maths and light on coding,  it is certainly not very efficient or well written, I've learnt a lot since this.

 ## Synopsis